Easy Bruschetta Recipe

 two photos showing How to Make Bruschetta - toasting the bread

 Spoon the bruschetta on top of the toasted bread.
 If desired, add a thin slice of mozzarella cheese to the top.
-Serve as an appetizer to your favorite Italian dishes like this pesto pasta, spaghetti and homemade meatballs, or pasta primavera.
+Serve as an appetizer, along with this Italian salad, to your favorite Italian dishes:

 Store leftover tomato bruschetta in an airtight container in the refrigerator for up to 5 days.
 I don’t recommend freezing this recipe.
 Do not store the bruschetta on top of bread.